 Tarek Fatah, the Pakistani-born founder of the Muslim Canadian Congress, is a fierce opponent of Islamic militancy.
-He says it is shocking that honor killings are happening in Canada: "a slap in the face of our fundamental value of what it is to be a human being."
+He says it is shocking that honor killings are happening in Canada, calling them "a slap in the face of our fundamental value of what it is to be a human being."

 Papp, the social worker who wrote a report on honor killings for the Frontier Centre for Public Policy, a privately funded conservative think tank, worries that domestic violence rooted in family honor has spread to second-generation families.
 She argues for tougher background checks on would-be immigrants, as well as teaching immigrants Canadian rights and values.